tikna404/Text_to_Speech/README.md

 - Convert text to speech using the Web Speech API
 - Choose from different voices available in the browser
 - Choose different language for more speech
-- Adjust the pitch and rate of the speech
+- Adjust the language and gender of the speech
 - User-friendly interface